RenderKit/embree/readme.txt

 Geometries are always contained in the scene they are created in.
 Each geometry is assigned an integer ID at creation time, which is unique for that scene.
-The current version of the API supports triangle meshes (rtcNewTriangleMesh), single level instances of other scenes (rtcNewInstance), and user defined geometries (rtcNewUserGeometry).
+The current version of the API supports triangle meshes (rtcNewTriangleMesh), hair geometries (rtcNewHairGeometry), single level instances of other scenes (rtcNewInstance), and user defined geometries (rtcNewUserGeometry).
 The API is designed in a way that easily allows adding new geometry types in later releases.

 For dynamic scenes, the assigned geometry IDs fulfill the following properties.
 As long as no geometry got deleted, all IDs are assigned sequentially, starting